Company specializes in coating, painting auto parts

 The company is Kentucky’s most recent addition to an already dynamic and vibrant automotive industry, comprised of more than 460 motor-vehicle related establishments.
 Those facilities, which include four major auto assembly plants, employ 85,000 people across the state.

-Kentucky continues to have a strong relationship with Asian companies.
-The Commonwealth is home to more than 430 internationally based companies, including 170 from Asia.
+The location of Itsuwa Kentucky also adds to the state’s success in attracting foreign direct investment.
+Kentucky is home to more than 430 internationally based companies, including 170 from Asia.
 Last year, nearly a third of all new investment and 20 percent of jobs announced in the state was a result of foreign direct investment.
-Gov. Beshear led a delegation to Japan, Singapore and Taiwan last month.

-A detailed community profile for Bowling Green (Warren County) can be viewed here.
+A detailed community profile for Bardstown (Nelson County) can be viewed here.